 My research focuses on what I see as a gap between what learners and professionals in the health professions know and what they do in their professional or educational practice.
 There are many instances in which individuals believe one course of action to be best for their patients, but do something different when faced with the pressures and complexities of putting their knowledge into practice.
 At other moments, individuals act on what they know or believe despite many institutional or social barriers.
-Understanding the individual and social factors that bear on these moments requires engagement with multiple bodies of knowledge and theory, and plays out in a variety of contexts (see Kahlke & Eva, 2018 for examples).
+Understanding the individual and social factors that bear on these moments requires engagement with multiple bodies of knowledge and theory, and plays out in a variety of contexts (see Kahlke, McConnell, Wisener & Eva, 2020) for examples).

 Most of my research questions are qualitative, though I believe there is value in many different approaches.
 I was fortunate to train at the University of Alberta, which is home to the International Institute for Qualitative Methodology.
-This context allowed me access people, courses, and workshops that led to rich conversations and were influential in developing my interest in debates about methodological adherence versus flexibility, and the extent to which quality criteria can cross methodological boundaries (see Kahlke, 2016, 2014).
-Most recently, I received funding to conduct an integrative review of interview elicitation methods (the use of pictures, videos, and other artefacts to prompt participants in interviews and enrich the conversation).
+This context allowed me access people, courses, and workshops that led to rich conversations and were influential in developing my interest in debates about methodological adherence versus flexibility, and the extent to which quality criteria can cross methodological boundaries (see Kahlke, 2014).
+Most recently, I received funding to conduct an integrative review of interview elicitation methods (the use of pictures, videos, and other artifacts to prompt participants in interviews and enrich the conversation).
 This review will draw on elicitation techniques used in a variety of fields and offer researchers in the health professions new tools and frameworks through which to generate rich interview data.

 Current Research Interests: